conradakunga/Blog/_posts/2026-08-26-using-relational-patterns-in-c-net.md

 }
 ```

-Suppose we wanted to process Person types, based on the following criteria:
+Suppose we wanted to process `Person` types based on the following criteria:

 > We want to recruit spies born between **1950** and **1965**.